 ←Show image 2A-3: Say: Sioux hunting buffalo.
 [Point to the Sioux hunting buffalo.]
 Into their midst charges a group of brave Lakota Sioux warriors on horseback.
 The warriors rode their horses into the middle of the buffalo herd.
 Each man has his spear or arrow ready.
 He will throw them at the buffalo as soon as he gets a bow's length away-almost close enough to reach out and touch the animal!
 Both of the hunter's hands are busy with his weapons, and he clings to the galloping horse by the strength of his leg muscles alone.
 The hunters used their legs to hold onto their horses.
 They used their arms and hands to hold onto their spears and arrows, or weapons.
 Lakota Sioux hunters shot and killed only as many buffalo as they needed for food, clothing, shelter, and tools.
 The buffalo killed during the hunt were divided among everyone in the tribe, including people too old or too sick to hunt for themselves.
 Everyone in the tribe shared the buffalo that were killed.
 To have a successful buffalo hunt, both men and horses had to be well trained.
 The men and horses had to practice a lot before they were ready to hunt.
 It took months of hard work to get a horse ready.
 The horse needed courage and speed to run through a rushing herd of buffalo, coming face-to-face with a stomping, steam-breathing, hairy beast.
 A beast is a large, wild animal.
-Horses were trained to stop engageny or able to move quickly and easily.
+Horses were trained to stop immediately at the nudge, or gentle push, of a rider's knees.
+Not every horse was brave and fast enough to be chosen for the hunt.